Dream New York

 By Terry Trucco

 It never jelled, which is probably why they kept tweaking it over the years.
 Finally, they gave up, and in 2016 they started all over.
+Then, in 2017, they did the lobby over again.
+Fortunately, this incarnation looks like a keeper.

 Rooms: Refurbished with a completely new look in 2015, the rooms are minimal and chic with one flamboyant feature — a built-in floral canopy that backs the bed in the larger rooms (the floral print simply backdrops the bed in smaller rooms).
 The print reminded me of the celebratory flowered garlands seen in India.
 Decorative pillows, throws and furniture in gray, eggplant and chartreuse pick up colors from the florals which stand out against the creamy white walls.